After installing a traditional fence at two of the homes we’ve owned, I can tell you two things for sure: It’s expensive and a lot of work!

 Wireless Dog Fences

-A wireless dog fence works by sending out a signal from the transmitter to your dog’s collar.
+This dog fence works by sending out a signal from the transmitter to your dog’s collar.
 As long as your dog stays inside of the invisible fencing, nothing happens.

 If your dog goes near the wireless fence boundary and is about to leave the signal area, it will get some kind of feedback through the receiver collar.